 Customized programs are regularly offered to local industries by the Solutions Group which is a subsidiary of the college.
 If an employer or business has special needs for education or workforce training, the college is ready to assist.
 Customized training delivered through The Solutions Group include subject areas such as management, supervision, quality/productivity, electrical and mechanical systems, computer software, health and safety, and many other topics.
 New courses and programs can be developed to assist businesses and industries.
-For more information, call 870-838-2934.
+For more information, call 870-838-2966.

-The Solutions Group is located in the Harry L. Crisp Center on East Main Street in the Blytheville Industrial Park and serves the entire region.
+The Solutions Group is located in the Allied Technologies building on ANC's Blytheville campus and serves the entire region.
 The College's economic development and industrial training activities are headquartered at this location.
 Training, business counseling, and other economic development activities are pursued through the Solutions Group endeavors.
 The Solutions Group mission statement includes expansion of higher education opportunities, as well as recruitment and retention of businesses and industries.